Dubai: Will prices of sacrificial animals dip ahead of Eid Al Adha?

 The meat from the sacrificed animal is distributed among family, friends, and those in need, ensuring that the joy of Eid is shared with the less fortunate.

-According to the traders, the first batch of animals has now arrived in Dubai and is available in markets.
+The first batch of animals has now arrived in Dubai and is available in markets, traders said.
 However, they are expecting more batches to arrive early next month.

-Traders are optimistic that prices may drop as the market becomes more saturated with animals in the days leading up to Eid Al Adha.
-This potential price drop is attributed to the anticipated increase in supply, which could drive competition and lower prices.
+Sellers are optimistic that prices may drop as more sacrificial animals arrive in the days leading up to Eid Al Adha.

-“Currently we have only Indian and Somalian goats and the rest are sold out, which we received in very limited quantities.
+“Currently, we have only Indian and Somalian goats and the rest are sold out.
 Pakistani breed will be in the market in the next week,” said Ahmed.

-Traders say that Oxen will be in great demand this season, as people are preferring quantity of meat.
+Oxen will be in great demand this season, as people are preferring quantity of meat, sellers said.
 “The prices for goats have shot up as well as oxen,” said Ismail Sheikh, an oxen trader in Al Qusais livestock market.

 ALSO READ: